chvmp/champ/README.md

 ## 2. Quick Start

 You don't need a physical robot to run the following demos.
-If you're building a physical robot, proceed to step 3.
+If you're building a physical robot, you can find out more how to configure and run a new robot in step 3.

 ### 2.1.
 Walking demo in RVIZ: